pvarade0/BIMM143/README.md

 # Bioinformatics Class Fall 201

-This is my work from BIMM143at UCSD.
+This is my work from BIMM143 at UCSD.